 Hospice Services offers social, medical and other support services.
 It is a resource that offers palliative care to persons, regardless of age, with a terminal illness and a physician's prognosis of under six months to live.
 Call 512-438-3519 for details.

 Medically Dependent Children Program is for families caring for a medically dependent child in their home who is less than 21 years of age.
 Some of the assistance provided includes adjunct support services, budgeting and financial management services, home modifications, respite and transition assistance services.

 Primary Home Care (PHC) is for people with Medicaid.
 It provides them with non-skilled, personal care services whose chronic health problems impair their ability to perform activities of daily living.

 A program isolated to Amarillo, Lubbock and El Paso is PACE, also known as Program of All-Inclusive Care for the Elderly.
 It offers qualified individuals with preventative and acute care as well as access to long-term services.
 This can include medical care (including dentistry, podiatry, physical therapy and occupational therapy), transportation, housing assistance, free meals, housing, and more for individuals.
 Call PACE at 512-438-2013.

 Residential Care can be provided as a 24 hour assistance program.
 Clients can access home management, personal care and other social and recreational services.
 This benefit is offered for disabled persons who do not require daily nursing intervention.

 Texas Special Services to Persons with Disabilities is also called SSPD for short.
 This will help individuals with developing the skills they need to live in the community as independently as possible.
 This can also be combined with 24-Hour Shared Attendant Care.

+There are many other financial aid programs, free health care resources and more.
 The Texas Department of Aging and Disability Services, or DADs, has offices across the state.
 Dial 512-438-3011 for more information on these or other benefits and to apply for help.